Viewing the Moon through trees at Midnight from a communal urban back garden.

 Perhaps the ultimate dark skies are to be encountered on a wilderness trek.
 Again the possibilities are endless, but I’ve personally experienced stunningly dark and transparent skies whilst on camping treks in Iceland, Kamchatka and Patagonia, experiences to remember forever.

 Another opportunity is to travel to the opposite hemisphere and encounter a world of deep sky objects you’ve never seen before.
 For a northerner, a trip down under in winter or spring will offer up the Magellanic Clouds and the Eta-Carinae nebula (and others) around the Southern Cross.
 You wouldn’t really even need a telescope, just a dark sky (shouldn’t be a problem in Aussie) and good pair of 42mm plus binoculars (premium 32mm at a pinch, but no smaller).

 Travelling for specific big astronomy events (mainly eclipses, but also transits and planetary oppositions) is almost a separate pastime taken very seriously by some.
 Numerous travel firms cater for eclipse tourism in particular.

 Tip: if you do travel for a specific object or event, just make sure (using planetarium software) that what you want to see is viewable at a convenient time and altitude when/where you’re planning to go!
-I plugged the details of the 2017 USA solar eclipse into the software on my phone to see if it’s going to be visible from a favourite camping spot.
-As you can see, it is!
+I plugged the details of the 2017 USA solar eclipse into the software on my phone to see if was going to be visible from a favourite spot.
+As you can see, it was!